datasilvia/Statistics-project/README.md

 - A detailed analysis of client behavior and the effectiveness of the redesign.
 - Hypothesis tests supporting conclusions about the completion rate.
-- Interactive visualizations in Tableau presenting the findings clearly and comprehensively.
+- Interactive visualizations in PowerBI presenting the findings clearly and comprehensively.
 - A final report and presentation summarizing the results and recommendations.

-## 📄 Summary Report

 ## 📋 Trello Board